 Since 1989, the Commonwealth Government has lent higher education students money to pay for their courses.
 The loans are called income contingent because repayments depend on income levels.
 Students or former students who earn more than \$53,345 pay a share of their income through the tax system each year until the debt is fully paid off.
 The share is between 4 per cent and 8 per cent of their income, depending on how much they earn.
 A 2014-15 Budget proposal would reduce the initial threshold from 2016-17 to \$50,638, requiring a repayment of 2 per cent of the debtor's income.
+The Senate rejected the amending legislation in December 2014, but the Government will try again in 2015.

-&lt;sup>92 Commonwealth of Australia (2014), p 7; Higher Education Support Amendment (Savings and Other Measures) Bill 2013
+95 Commonwealth of Australia (2014), p 7; Higher Education Support Amendment (Savings and Other Measures) Bill 2013

 The scheme was initially known as HECS (Higher Education Contribution Scheme).
 Since then, income-contingent loan schemes have proliferated, from 2005 named HELP (Higher Education Loan Program).
-The most direct descendant of the original scheme, HECS-HELP, lends money to pay student contributions - the student share of a Commonwealth-supported place.
+The most direct descendant of the original scheme, HECS-HELP, lends money to pay student contributions - the student share of the funding rate for a Commonwealth-supported place.